Axle7XStriker/InteractiveShell/README.md

 * Every command is run in new forked process
 * Error Handling

 ## Background Processes

 * Commands which have '&' appended, run in background
 * When background process exits, shell display a message with its exit status

 ## Implemented Built-in-Commands

 These commands are implemented as a part of shell
 * cd  (Also "cd -" )
 * echo
 * pwd
 * ls (ls -l, ls -al, ls -a, ls -la with directory name )
+* setenv var [value]
+* unsetenv var
+* jobs
+* kjob <jobNumber> <signalNumber>
+* fg <jobNumber>
+* bg <jobNumber>
+* overkill
+* quit
+* CTRL-Z
+* CTRL-C
 * pinfo
   * It returns process related information like pid, process status, memory, etc

+##For Assignment 3

+###Specification 1: Foreground and background processes
+1. If the background process exits then the shell will display the appropriate message to

+    the user and for foreground process shell will wait and regain its control once the process exist.

+   ​

+### Specification 2: Implement input-output redirection functionality

+1. Output of running one (or more) commands can be redirected to a file.

+### Specification 3: Implement command redirection using pipes

+1. Program can handle any number of pipes.

+   ​

+### Specification 4: Implement i/o redirection + pipes redirection

+* Use Case : Example => cat < in.txt | wc -l > lines.txt

+### Specification 5: User-defined commands

+* listed in Builtins Command

 ### BONUS

 1. If the background process exits then the shell must display the appropriate message to the user.
 2. nightswatch (interrupt,dirty)
   * Non blocking user input method if User press 'q' then exit
   * [ nightwatch -n t interrupt] It  print the number of times the CPU(s) has(ve) been interrupted by the keyboard   controller (i8042 with IRQ 1) t times on screen .
   * [ nightwatch -n t dirty] It prints the total amount of memory, in kilobytes, waiting to be written back to the disk on every t seconds.

 # File Structure

 #### Modularity in Code
 ## src directory
 * Makefile